-- CAR will consult with the Executive Dean for Academic Transfer in order to consider the appropriateness of a course substitution.
+- CAR will consult with the Division Dean and any other applicable parties (ex: Lead Faculty) in order to consider the appropriateness of a course substitution.

 STEP 4: Determination of Appropriate Course to Substitute

-- If a course substitution is a viable option, CAR will consult with the program Division Dean, and the Executive Dean for Academic Transfer to determine potential courses that could be approved as course substitutions, taking into consideration courses the student has already completed.
+- If a course substitution is a viable option, CAR will consult with the program Division Dean and any other applicable parties to determine potential courses that could be approved as course substitutions, taking into consideration courses the student has already completed.